 * * *

-In a way it’s easier now, he thought.
-I don’t have to make the choice.
-It’s been made for me.
+It’s easier now, in a way, he thought.
+I don’t have to choose—the choice was made for me.

-Jay loaded the bike into the trunk of the Buick once he’d paid Jim Holt.
-It felt strange, sitting in his own car, turning his own key in the ignition.
+In under a half hour he was sitting in his own car again, his own key in the ignition, the bike strapped into the trunk.
 It wasn’t much better than Ed’s LTD, truth be told.
 Both were old man cars.
-But it felt roomier, classier.
-And it was his.
+But this was roomier, classier—and his own.

 Ed only grunted when he gave notice the next day.
 “I’d like to give you two weeks, but it’s out of my control.
 I have to be gone by then.”

-The old man shrugged.
-Glanced stoically at the industrial sink.
+The old man shrugged, glanced stoically at the industrial sink.
 “Got by fine before,” he mused.
-“Guess I’ll get by without ya.”
+“Guess I’ll manage now.”

 Jay gave a bittersweet smile.
 It was as sentimental a thought as he ever could have got from the man.

-Jay thought about that.
-Sighed.
+Jay sighed.
 “Rumor, I can’t stay here.
 I have to leave.”

 “No, not someday.
 Tomorrow.”

 She took this in for a long moment.
-She sat on the couch beside his chair, eyes crinkling, glimmering.
+Then sat beside him, eyes crinkling.

 “No, that’s ridiculous.
-You’re your own man.
-You can make any choice you want—no matter what you done or ain’t done in the past.”
+You can make any choice you want—no matter what you done, or ain’t done in the past.”

-“Then get an apartment or somethin’.
+“Then get an apartment.
 I’ll help you look.”

 His shoulders slumped.
 Was he really having this conversation?
-Did she really want him to stay?
-Did he want to?
+Did she really want this?
+Did he?

-Yes, he’d wanted to before.
+He had wanted to before.
 That was when the Buick had seemed so far off, nearly unattainable.
-Now… Now, though…
+Now, though…

-He’d thought moving on would be easier than staying put.
-That he could rip the bandage off in one fell move.
-That was before seeing her, hearing her.
-Looking in her eyes, these clear green eyes he’d come to know so well.
+He’d thought moving on would be easier if he could rip off the bandage in one fell move.
+That was before seeing her, hearing her, looking in her eyes, these clear green eyes he’d come to know so well.

-“I can’t,” he slumped in the chair.
+“I can’t,” he leaned back, defeated.
 “I’ve already taken money from that cop to leave town.”

 “Then give it back,” said Rumor.
 “Or work till you can pay it back.”

 She touched his hand on the armrest with her own small fingers.
 Then something straightened within him, snapped into place.
 I’ve done enough running, he thought.
-It’s time to stay.
+It’s time to be still.
 It’s time to stay.

 * * *

-The morning came flushed with rosy skies.
-It was the twenty-second, three days until Christmas.
-The air was frigid, the heater in the squad car took forever to turn on, but none of it bothered him.
-It was going to be a good day: the day Ira Glass was free of the drifter for good.
+Morning came flushed with rosy skies.
+It was the twenty-second, three days before Christmas.
+The air was frigid, the heater in the squad car slow to waken, but none of it bothered Ira Glass.
+It was a good day: the day he’d be free of the drifter for good.

-Pulling into the lot at Ed’s, he spit on his shades to keep the fog off.
-Climbed out of the car, opened the door, stepped inside.
+He pulled into the lot at Ed’s and spit on his shades to keep the fog off.
+Grinned as he opened the door.

 Jay had betrayed him.

-Ira turned and left the diner without a word.
-Climbed into the squad car, sat mulling things over.
-Jay.
-The bastard.
-He should have known something like this would happen.
+Ira left the diner without saying a word.
+Climbed in his squad car and sat mulling it over.
+The bastard…he should have seen something like this coming.
 Should have expected it.

-It would be what it had to be.
-He lit a match, stared at the flame with clear eyes.
-Then tossed it into the barn.
+He spilled the contents of the red tank, scattering as liberally as he could.
+It wasn’t enough, but it would be what it had to be.
+He list a match, stared at the flame with clear eyes.
+Then tossed it inside the house.

 He crossed the road, looked back one last time.
-He couldn’t see a flame yet, but he could hear it.
-Could see the column of smoke begin to rise from the loft window.
-He glanced at the willow tree at the other side of the building.
+He couldn’t see a flame yet, but he heard it.
+A fringe of smoke rose from a side window.
+He glanced at the crepe myrtle.
 It was too bad; it probably wouldn’t survive the blaze.

-In all the time Jay had been in his town, the willow had kept its yellowed leaves, lively and tenacious.
-Now they had begun to fall.
-Dry and pale.
+In all the time that Jay had been in Ira’s town, the myrtle had kept its leaves, golden and brown and green.
+Now they’d begun to litter the earth beneath, dry and pale.
 As if knowing, somehow, what was about to happen.